Guyver/Join-In/README.markdown

 Finally you can connect to the game server and begin the game.

-1) Run sandra.js
+1) Run sandra.js ( cmd - node sandra.js )
-2) Run sandra.bat
+2) Double click sandra.bat
-3) Connect to the game server's ip:port
+3) Connect to the game server's ip:port using Google Chrome

 Note:

 The most stable browser is Google's Chrome, latest version.
 Firefox hasnt been used for development so browser specific bugs aren't ironed out yet.
+FF works if refreshed atm